frothkoetter/cdw/README.md

 ### HPLSQL - Database Applications

-Login into a K8s pod with hiveserver2 CDW and create the procedures

-This HPLSQL Package run a analyse by airport and list the top delayed flights inone single field (denormalized).
+This HPLSQL Package run a analyse by airport and list the top delayed flights in one single field (denormalized).

-SQL Procedures Script - copy and save in aa file: vhol.hql
+SQL Procedures Script - copy and paste to Hue

 ```sql